To allow you to build reusable applications and provide you with a self-service experience, CloudShell Colony includes some important features:

 CloudShell Colony configures a local DNS service in every sandbox.
-All applications and their address are registered in the sandbox DNS.
+All applications and their addresses are registered in the sandbox DNS.
 This makes it easy to reach any application from every instance inside the sandbox using the sandbox DNS convention.

-For example, In our WordPress application, we use MySQL as the backend server, which is deployed in the sandbox and may get different connectivity details in different sandboxes.
+For example, in our WordPress application, we use MySQL as the backend server, which is deployed in the sandbox and may get different connectivity details in different sandboxes.

 The WordPress Initialization script needs to configure the website's access to the database so instead of hard-coding it in the script or locating the correct IP address of the database, our Initialization script is using the Sandbox Discovery service: